Who is Freddie De Tommaso? The star tenor’s recordings, opera roles, family and other facts

 Meet the 29-year-old opera singer whose tremendous voice is taking the classical music world by storm.

-Freddie De Tommaso, born on 20 January 1993, is a 29-year-old British-Italian tenor, who found widespread fame and adoration in December 2021, when he stepped in at the last minute to rescue a production at the Royal Opera House in Covent Garden when their star tenor fell ill.
+Freddie De Tommaso is a British-Italian tenor, who found widespread fame and adoration in December 2021, when he stepped in at the last minute to rescue a production at the Royal Opera House in Covent Garden when their star tenor fell ill.

 Standing in for Bryan Hymel, who had to bow out mid-performance due to health reasons, De Tommaso became the youngest tenor to sing the part of Mario Cavaradossi in Puccini’s Tosca at the opera house, and the first British tenor to perform the role in almost 60 years.